aacurate2/TavernlightCodeTest/Q2/readme.md

 Rename them!

 ## METHODOLOGY:
 There wasn't much for this one, just look at the names and decide they were inefficient.
 I did also check the function calls for validity, focused on that SQL syntax.
-Although my SQL is rusty, it looks valid from what I can gather.
+Although my SQL is rusty, it does look valid from what I can gather.
 I also thought `result` was actually meant to be the var `resultId` before I looked into how `result` works.
 It was then that I realized `resultId` is actually an error code, and therefore should be checked before proceeding!